 This publication has been developed by NIST in accordance with its statutory responsibilities under the Federal Information Security Modernization Act (FISMA) of 2014, 44 U.S.C. § 3551 et seq., Public Law (P.L.)
 113-283.
-NIST is responsible for developing information security standards and guidelines, including to national security systems without the express approval of appropriate federal officials exercising policy authority over such systems.
-This guideline is consistent with the requirements of the Office of Management
+NIST is responsible for developing information security standards and guidelines, including minimum requirements for federal information systems, but such standards and guidelines shall not apply to national security systems without the express approval of appropriate federal officials exercising policy authority over such systems.
+This guideline is consistent with the requirements of the Office of Management and Budget (OMB) Circular A-130.